firebolt-db/firebolt-db.github.io/docs/integrations/business-intelligence/connecting-to-looker.md

 # Connecting to Looker

 You can connect Firebolt and Looker version 21.10 or later by setting up a database connection in Looker.
-For more information, including supported features, see [Firebolt ](https://docs.looker.com/setup-and-management/database-config/firebolt)in Looker documentation.
+For more information, including supported features, see [Firebolt ](https://docs.looker.com/setup-and-management/database-config/firebolt) in the Looker documentation.

 If you use a Looker version earlier than 21.10, please contact Firebolt support for connection instructions using the JDBC driver.